How to Make a Website Secure?

 There are multiple ways to backup your site, like

 - Use a WordPress Plugin like VaultPress or UpdraftPlus.
 WordPress users can install their chosen plugin and manage their backup preferences.

 - By using a backup service, like Codeguard or Sucuri, that does the job for a price.

 - By using a web host that consists of its plans, such as A2 hosting, we can backup the data.
 However, they come with limited storage and not the right choice for large websites.

 The Bottom Line – Website Security

 Your choices play an essential role in securing a website.
 You need to select a reputable website builder or hosting provider and choose secure passwords.
 These are simple things that are essential for the safety of your site.
-Now, you must have known how to secure a HTML website or a standard website.
+Now, you must have known how to secure a website whether it is HTML Website or Standard Website.

 Cwatch is always here to provide you the full security for your website software.
 It is an organization that removes malware of your website in 30 minutes.